openpreserve/ViPER/docs/guide/index.md

 # User's Guide

 Here we provide help for users who are new to VirtualBox and using virtual machines.
-The guide isn't intended to provide help on the bundled toolset, these all have their own online references and you can find more information [on our tools page](/tools/).

 ## Starting ViPER

 Following [installation](/setup) the normal start up procedure is to open the Virtualbox Manager window, the left side of which will contain the ViPER virtual machine icon which will be in the powered off state.
 To start, select the ViPER icon and then the green start arrow on the top menu selecting ‘Normal Start’ - this will open the virtual machine and the ViPER display window.
-Note the Virtualbox Manager is also used for managing / configuring Virtualbox settings  - further details can be found on the Oracle Virtualbox user guide
+Note the Virtualbox Manager is also used for managing / configuring Virtualbox settings  - further details can be found on the Oracle Virtualbox user guide.

 ## Using ViPER

-The ViPER default desktop environment is GNOME 3 based.
-For users unfamiliar with GNOME the simple user guide can be found via the following link [GNOME 3 User guide]( https://help.gnome.org/users/gnome-help/stable/shell-introduction.html.en).
+The ViPER default desktop environment is GNOME based.
+For users unfamiliar with GNOME the simple user guide can be found via the following link: [GNOME User guide]( https://help.gnome.org/users/gnome-help/stable/shell-introduction.html.en).
 The visual guide provides an overview of the Activities menu that is accessed via the top left of the ViPER display, this manages access to your windows and applications.
 When enabled the vertical panel provides access to the DP tools, files as well access to:

 - Firefox
-- Gnome help
+- GNOME help
-- Gnome terminal - this  terminal emulator and has been set up to provide access to the command line environment
+- GNOME terminal - this  terminal emulator and has been set up to provide access to the command line environment.

 To access and manage the system settings on your desktop use the menu on the top right of the screen.
 To access general settings select the top right down arrow, there are 3 selection symbols:

 - The right side power off symbol this should be used for a graceful shut down
 - The padlock symbol locks the application, a vagrant password is needed to reactivate
-- The left side symbol provides general settings access
+- The left side symbol provides general settings access.

-Further details can be found in the GNOME 3 guide.
+Further details can be found in the GNOME guide.

 ### File Sharing